lollerfirst/cashu-kvac/deterministic_recovery.md

 $B$ is smaller or equal to the largest amount that the wallet ever contained.
 So for example $B < 100000 \ \text{sats}$.

 At this point all the client has to do to find the correct amount is attack the DL.
 This is extremely easy since $B$ is so small.
-In the case of $ B < 100000$, it's doable with less than $316$ iterations of the [Baby-Step-Giant-Step algorithm](https://en.wikipedia.org/wiki/Baby-step_giant-step).
+In the case of $B < 100000$, it's doable with less than $316$ iterations of the [Baby-Step-Giant-Step algorithm](https://en.wikipedia.org/wiki/Baby-step_giant-step).

 Here follows an example implementation:
 ```python